Abingdon

 There are great places to visit near Abingdon including some great ancient sites, cities, shopping centres, towns and historic buildings.

-There are a several good ancient sites in the Abingdon area like The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men.
+The area around Abingdon features a number of interesting ancient sites including The Rollright Stones, The King Stone, The Whispering Knights, and The Kings Men.

-Places near Abingdon feature a number of interesting cities including Oxford.
+Places near Abingdon feature a number of interesting historic buildings including Upton House.

 Abingdon History